Sign In / Sign Out

 Currently, Morrison Institute is engaged in several local and state research projects aimed at researching potential policy and its impacts.

-Morrison Institute, which will celebrate its 37th year in 2019, has a longstanding reputation for bringing education issues to the forefront in terms of economic and workforce development and its intrinsic link to a prosperous future for the state and its residents.
+Morrison Institute, which celebrates its 37th year in 2019, has a longstanding reputation for bringing education issues to the forefront in terms of economic and workforce development and its intrinsic link to a prosperous future for the state and its residents.

 The Arizona Capitol Times has named Morrison Institute for Public Policy as one of its 2016 Leaders of the Year in Public Policy, with the Arizona State University center being recognized for its contributions to education.